 The war on pediatric cancer

 Since the 1950s, Texas Children’s has waged war on childhood cancer.
-In six decades, we went from having no cures, no specialists and little knowledge about the disease to possessing a staggering amount of knowledge into what causes pediatric cancer and how to beat it.
+In six decades, we went from having no cures, no specialists and little knowledge about the disease to possessing a staggering amount of knowledge about what causes pediatric cancer and how to beat it.

 In the early days, one of the primary difficulties facing researchers and physicians was that there weren’t enough children with the same type of cancer at any one center to perform meaningful clinical trials.
 To combat this, regional and national cooperative research groups, such as the Children’s Oncology Group, were formed.

-At Texas Children’s Cancer Center, we’re proud of the many contributions our team and our leaders have made over the past sixty years that have helped push the science – and the survival rates – of pediatric oncology to new heights.
+At Texas Children’s Cancer Center, we’re proud of the many contributions our team and our leaders have made over the past 65+ years that have helped push the science – and the survival rates – of pediatric oncology to new heights.

 On the front lines